 1. Send Files from a Remote Computer to a Local One

-In order to transfer a file from a distant server to your local system, use the get command in the SFTP interface:
+To transfer a file from a distant server to your local system, use the get command in the SFTP interface:

 get [path to file]